• Skip to main content

 Instructions

-• Rinse the chicken thoroughly inside and out.
-Pat it dry with paper towels.
-Combine the salt and herbs and rub them all over the outside of the chicken.
+• Combine the salt and herbs and rub them all over the outside of the chicken.
 Place it in a roasting pan and cover.
 Refrigerate for 48 hours, turning it over once after about 24 hours.

 • (If your roasting pan doesn't have a lid, you can cover yours with aluminum foil and pinch it snugly around the edges of your pan.)